joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/2_Context Types.md

 The answer: you don't.
 It is already known, and code should be specified for specific contexts.

 For the purposes of error checking or any odd scenario where it is necessary to get the current context, there are functions for that.
 TI cannot be detected and must be known.

+## Yield Semantics In Detail

+Mutex locks and other synchronization primitives all have implicit yield characteristics to avoid wasting CPU time.
+This means that no-preemption and no-interrupts sections have weak guarantees that depend on what function calls are used

+Each API call has this specified somewhere.

+> Any changes to the API will not break compatibility with a previous standard version.
+If the concurrency safety changes to be more relaxed, old code will not be effected.